davish/davi.sh/src/pages/blog/2022/12/obsidian-api-mock.md

 ## Testing the test code
 I'm never sure of what the best practice is for testing code that you've written for the purpose of testing, but this case I'd constructed a complex enough API and written enough code that I decided to see how deep this rabbit hole goes.

 The main thing I wanted to avoid was manually writing out the output that I was expecting.
-Writing out the metadata format by hand was what I wanted to avoid in the first place, and I didn't want to track down small typos in my transcription of the Markdown documents.
+Constructing metadata by hand was what I wanted to avoid in the first place, and I didn't want to track down small typos in my transcription of the Markdown documents.
 I came up with a testing strategy that minimized the amount of typing I had to do for each of the output formats, allowing me to add a lot of test cases with minimal effort.

 ### Text output
-Jest comes with built-in snapshot testing functionality (TODO: LINK) that allows test authors to simply inspect the test output "by eye" after the test is run.
+Jest comes with built-in [snapshot testing functionality](https://jestjs.io/docs/snapshot-testing) that allows test authors to simply visually validate the test output after the test is run the first time.
 On subsequent runs, the result is compared to the accepted output to make sure there isn't any regression.

-We get the option of using separate snapshot files or keeping the snapshots inline.
-I opted for inline snapshots since the output wasn't particularly long for any given test.
-Here's an example of what the inline snapshot assertion looks like:
+We get the option of using separate snapshot files or [keeping the snapshots inline](https://jestjs.io/docs/snapshot-testing#inline-snapshots).
+I opted for inline snapshots since the output isn't particularly long for any given test.
+Here's an example of what the inline snapshot assertion looks like after it's accepted:

 ```ts
 const [contents, metadata] = new FileBuilder()